MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **Data_FirstRunCollectionTime** - A timestamp registering the time at which the flow was started.

+#### Office.Fluid.LoopMobile.Error.Unexpected

+The event allows us to accurately gauge the impact of errors in our service driven code and determine what failures our customers are encountering.
+The event allows proper escalation with partner service teams to keep Loop working as expected.

+The following fields are collected:

+- **ErrorCode** - Numeric code such as an HTTP status code or Apple error code.

+- **ErrorCodeString** - TypeScript eror string.

+- **ErrorDescription** - A system metadata string that gives human readable context on the error and helps us to identify what might have failed.

+- **ErrorDomain** - Apple error domain string or constructed system metadata only string that explains the rough area of the error.

+- **ErrorSubcode** - Additional numeric code used to identify errors in authentication scenarios.

+- **ErrorTag** - An inner version of "Tag" used to uniquely identify an inner error.

+- **ErrorType** - Type of error.

+- **Tag** - Used to uniquely identify an error.

 #### Office.Graphics.ARCExceptions

 This exception reporting information is important for assessing the overall health of the graphics stack, as well as identifying parts of the code where failures are occurring at high frequency, in order to prioritize investigation.
 This exception reporting information is important for assessing the overall health of the graphics stack, and identifying parts of the code where failures are occurring at high frequency.
 This helps an engineer to determine which rendering failures are impacting the most users, enabling us to prioritize our investigations toward fixing issues that will have the greatest user benefit.